vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis: Discussion

 The integration of DCEA highlights that efficiency and equity are often competing objectives.
 The parameter $\epsilon$ (inequality aversion) acts as a ``tuning knob'' for social justice.
-By allowing users to vary $\epsilon$ and observe the impact on the Equity-Weighted Net Monetary Benefit, \pkg{vop\_poc\_nz} transforms ethical debates into empirical inquiries.
+Allowing users to vary $\epsilon$ supports sensitivity analysis of a declared value judgment; it does not convert the ethical choice itself into an empirical question.
 Users must be transparent about these choices; a high $\epsilon$ value implies a willingness to sacrifice total population health to reduce inequality, a trade-off that requires democratic legitimacy.

+Analyses involving M\={a}ori data require governance beyond technical validation.
+Te Mana Raraunga defines M\={a}ori data sovereignty in terms of M\={a}ori rights and interests in the collection, ownership, governance, and application of M\={a}ori data \citep{temanararaunga2018}.
+Subgroup definitions, baseline-health estimates, equity weights, access controls, and publication decisions should therefore be developed with appropriate M\={a}ori governance and engagement and in a manner consistent with te Tiriti o Waitangi.
+The present synthetic cases used no individual-level M\={a}ori data and received no M\={a}ori stakeholder or governance review.
+They cannot establish M\={a}ori equity effects or support resource-allocation recommendations.